jonfairbanks/mcp-gateway/docs/configuration.md

 - `http_headers` optional static headers
 - `bearer_token_env_var` optional env var name used if `Authorization` is not provided in `http_headers`
 - `http_serialize_requests` default `false` (concurrent HTTP calls enabled).
 Set `true` to force one-at-a-time requests for that upstream.
-- Only MCP protocol version `2025-11-25` is supported by the gateway.
-Older protocol versions are rejected.
+- The gateway currently supports MCP protocol versions `2025-03-26` and `2025-11-25`.
+Unsupported versions are rejected.

 Use `streamable_http` when the upstream MCP is already exposed over HTTP.